jakesgordon/rack-rabbit/README.md

 Server Configuration
 --------------------

-Detailed RackRabbit configuration can be provided by an external config file using the `--config` option
+Detailed configuration can be provided by an external config file using the `--config` option

     # set the Rack application to be used to handle messages (default 'config.ru'):
     rack_file 'app/config.ru'